AndrewAMD/gist/markdowns/SierraChart/README_scribble.md

 ## Configuring Zorro

 The user field gets parsed for multiple arguments.
+Each argument is separated by a space character.
 The format is:
 * "field1:value1 field2:value2"

+For example, the user field can look like this:
+* "sa:1234 ta:5678 h:127.0.0.1 p1:11099 p2:11097 zlib"

 Fields:
 * "sa" - Sierra Chart Account - only required if the DTC Server has "Require Authentication" checked.
 By default, this field is blank.